 The Japanese decided that work needed to be done at another airfield close by, so POWs were sent there to work.
 The airfield was 4 kilometers from Camp Murphy, and they were taken to it in trucks.
 They also received their meals at the airfield.

-One of the biggest problems the POWs, and Japanese were having at this time was what was known as ” foot pain,” which was a form of dry beriberi.
+One of the biggest problems the POWs, and Japanese were having at this time was what was known as ” foot pain” which was a form of dry beriberi.
 If a man in the hospital showed signs of it, one Japanese soldier hit them in the head with a broom handle.
 The Japanese slowly came to respect the American medical staff’s selections and stopped questioning them.

-Later in 1944, while the POWs were building runway s, the airfield was attacked by American planes.
+Later in 1944, while the POWs were building runways, the airfield was attacked by American planes.
 For safety, they hid in the revetments as the planes strafed and bombed the field.
 As they watched the events, they enjoyed watching the damage the planes were doing.
 It was not long after witnessing the attack that he and the other POWs were sent to Bilibid Prison.

 On December 12, 1944, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an inspection.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 a.m. the morning of December 13, the other POWs were awakened.

-The POWs were allowed to sit.
-Many fell asleep and slept to around 3:45.
-About 5:00 P.M., the POWs were boarded onto the Oryoku Maru for transport to Japan.
+It was at this time that the POWs were allowed to sit down.
+Many of the POWs slept until 3:45 in the afternoon.
+They were awakened at about 5:00 PM and boarded the Oryoku Maru for transport to Japan.
 The high ranking officers were the first put into the ship’s aft hold.
-Being the first one in the hold meant that they would suffer many deaths.
+Being the first one into the hold meant that they would suffer many deaths since they had the worse conditions of any of the holds.
+500 POWs were put into the forward hold, 600 in the middle hold, and 520 in the aft hold.
 Around the perimeter of the hold were two tiers of bunks for the POWs.
 The heat was so bad that men soon began to pass out.
 One survivor said, “The fist fights began when men began to pass out.
 We knew that only the front men in bay would be able to get enough air.”
 The POWs who were closer to the hold’s hatch used anything they could find to fan air toward those further away from it.

 The ship left Manila at 8:00 P.M. but spent most of the night in Manila Bay.
 At 10:00 P.M., the Japanese interpreter threatened to have the guards fire into the holds unless the POWs stopped screaming.
 Some of the POWs fell silent because they were exhausted, and others because they had died.
 One major of the 26th Cavalry stated the man next to him had lost his mind.
 Recalling the conversation he had with the man he said, “Worst was the man who had gone mad but would not sit still.
 One kept pestering me, pushing a mess kit against my chest, saying, ‘Have some of this chow?
 It’s good.’
 I smelled of it, it was not chow.
 ‘All right’ he said, ‘If you don’t want it.
 I’m going to eat it.’
 And a little later I heard him eating it, right beside me.”